 Men’s hormone testing is used to check for hormonal imbalances that can cause ED and other medical problems.
 Two of the most common hormone tests for men are the total testosterone test and the estradiol test.
 Only a blood sample can be used for the total testosterone test, but the estradiol test can be performed on blood, urine, or saliva.

-For a blood test, a sample of the man’s blood is collected by a phlebotomist, which is a medical professional who is trained to collect blood samples and prepare them to be analyzed by laboratory scientists.
+For a blood test, a sample of the man’s blood is collected by a phlebotomist.
 Before drawing a blood sample, the phlebotomist uses a tourniquet to prevent the blood in the lower arm from returning to the heart.
 This causes the veins to swell slightly, which makes them easier to see.
 Once a suitable vein has been identified, the phlebotomist cleanses the skin thoroughly to prevent bacteria from entering the patient’s bloodstream when the needle pierces the vein.
 After inserting the needle, the phlebotomist uses a small container to collect blood.

 Urine estradiol testing typically requires the patient to collect his urine at home for a period of 24 hours.
 To ensure an accurate result, a man should adhere to the following procedure when doing the collection:

 The container of urine must be kept in the refrigerator for the entire collection period.